 Sitting up high above the city dominating the skyline is Hohensalzburg Castle.
 We elected to walk up the steep hill to get to the top, although you can opt to take a funicular.

 Built in 1077, it was once the largest castle in Europe.
 We decided not to tour inside, based on time and interest, but the views are incredible and definitely worth the climb to the top.
 If you do decide to tour the castle, go close to opening hours to beat the crowds.

 Directly below the Hohensalzburg Castle is the Stiegl-Keller restaurant.
 This restaurant offers the best views on their large terrace over looking the city.
 Sit under a trellis of flowering vines and enjoy a delicious meal with your favourite Stiegl beer.

 Wander through Altstadt…

 There is nothing better than simply wandering through the Altstadt (or old city).
-Here are some landmarks you are bound to see.
+Designated a UNESCO World Heritage Site in 1997, here are some landmarks you are bound to see.